avneet222/Avneet_Portfolio/README.md

 # [Project 2 : Car Price Estimator : Project Overview](https://github.com/avneet222/Car-Price)
 • Created a tool that estimates car price to help dealers and customers to get best deals.
-• Optimized Linear, Decision tree and Random Forest Regressors using GridSearchCV to reach the best model.
+• Optimized Linear, Decision tree and Random Forest Regression using GridSearchCV to reach the best model.
 • Build a client facing API using Flask.